A more AI-focused than sound-focused TWS packed with features

 EQ

-The app provides 18 EQ presets — covering everything from Balance and Pop through to Podcast Mode and FPS gaming mode — plus a full 8-band custom equaliser.
-The preset library is broader than most TWS apps offer:
+The app provides 18 EQ presets — covering everything from Balance and Pop through to Podcast Mode and FPS gaming mode:

 I used the RecDot primarily connected to an iPhone, driven by the default Bluetooth codec.
 Testing for this section was done in ANC Balanced mode unless otherwise noted, after extended use with large eartips and the tip seal confirmed via the app’s fit test.